profebass99/serverless/Steps/stage-5.md

 Verify All 4 files are in the `Objects` area of the bucket.

-Open the `PetCuddleOTron URL` you just noted down in a new tab.
+Open the `Reminder URL` you just noted down in a new tab.
 What you are seeing is a simple HTML web page created by the HTML file itself and the `main.css` stylesheet.
 When you click buttons .. that calls the `.js` file which is the starting point for the serverless application

 Ok to test the application
-Enter an amount of time until the next cuddle ...I suggest `120` seconds Enter a message, i suggest `HUMAN COME HOME NOW`
+Enter an amount of time until the next cuddle ...I suggest `120` seconds Enter a message,  `anymessage`
-then enter the `PetCuddleOTron Customer Address` in the email box, this is the email which you verified right at the start as the customer for this application.
+then enter the `Reminder Customer Address` in the email box, this is the email which you verified right at the start as the customer for this application.
 then enter your cell/mobile number in full international format in the next box

 **before you do the next step and click the button on the application, if you want to see how the application works do the following**